evanwill/music-example/_01-pitches-clefs-int/1ctx-intervals.md

 title: 1c Lesson - Identifying and Labeling Intervals
 ---

+## Class discussion

+intervals:
+- item 1
+- item 2
+  - sub item
+  - sub item 2
+- item 3

+Intervals are fun.
+They great for music and other applications.
+Some *think* they are cool even.
+But **they** are wrong.

+## Further reading

 An *interval* is the distance between two pitches, usually measured as a number of steps on a scale.

 A *dyad* is a pair of pitches sounding together (in other words, a two-note chord).
 Since a dyad is defined by the interval between the two pitches, dyads are often simply called intervals.